 The James C. Byrd and Family Chair

 McCracken is an avid educator.
 While at the Jackson Symphony, he taught beginning string students in the public schools and also had private violin and viola students.
 He taught privately in Raleigh from 1975-2002.
-He has also taught at Louisberg College , Meredith College’s Lamar Stringfield Chamber Music Camp, St. Mary’s College, Cannon Music Camp at Appalachian State University and Music Camp at the University of Southern Mississippi.
-In addition, he has been string coach for the Raleigh Youth Orchestra and conductor for the Wake All-County Orchestra Festival.
-McCracken lives in Louisburg with his wife and three children.
+He has also taught at Louisburg College , Meredith College’s Lamar Stringfield Chamber Music Camp, St. Mary’s College, Cannon Music Camp at Appalachian State University and Music Camp at the University of Southern Mississippi.
+In addition, he has been string coach for the Triangle Youth Philharmonic, the North Carolina Chamber Music Institute, and the Lamar Stringfield Music Camp.